 Abstract

-Drawing upon mediatization theory as the prism, this study explores the transformative process in politics caused by the development of media within the televised US presidential debate context.
-We examined the moral loading embedded in each presidential debater’s arguments in the five innate moral foundations defined by Moral Foundation Theory respectively.
-Our results show a significant increase in moral divergence between Democrat and Republican candidates since 1980, which implies that presidential candidates became more focused on their own issue stances and moral reasoning than bargaining with each other.
-This reflects possible effects that mediatization could have on the transformation of established democracies: media logic has been prioritized over political bargaining logic by politicians in order to build politicians’ own personal images.
-Therefore, the lack of real conflict and a discussion of the issues, the major challenges that have been faced by televised presidential debates for decades are unfortunately inevitable from a mediatization perspective.
-However, understanding the formation of those challenges could shed light on the development of ways to encourage more effective political communication.
+Under the theoretical framework of Moral Foundation Theory, this study examined the moral loadings embedded in each televised U.S. presidential debater’s arguments in the five innate moral foundations using DDR, a computational method based on distributed representation.
+Our results show a significant increase in moral divergence between Democrat and Republican candidates since 1980, and therefore provide a quantitative description (evidence?) of a major challenge that has been faced by televised presidential debates – the lack of real conflict and a discussion of the issues – in terms of moral judgments.
+Moreover, from a mediatization perspective, media have been systematically changing all social actors’ acting based on media logic and accordingly politicians have prioritized self-image building over political bargaining.
+So, our results imply that televised presidential debaters have been increasingly focusing on their own issue stances and moral reasoning to build their personal images.
+On the one hand, this study contributes to the literature by shedding light on the development of ways to encourage more effective political communication.
+On the other hand, it shows the potential of the distributed representation method, a milestone of machine learning, in future communication explorations.

 Introduction

 Televised presidential debates have been criticized for their lack of an authentic clash of ideas, their failure to elicit discussion of primary issues, and their excessive focus on the candidates’ preoccupation with image rather than the issues (Carlin, 1989, 1992b; Clifford & Jerit, 2013; McKinney & Carlin, 2004).
 There can be no doubt that presidential debates serve our democracy well by contributing to a more engaged and better-informed electorate (McKinney & Carlin, 2004).
-Unfortunately, if we use Moral Foundation Theory as a guide (Graham et al., 2013; Haidt & Graham, 2007; Haidt & Joseph, 2004) in conjunction with mediatization theory (Hjarvard, 2008, 2013), we will note that a lack of discussion regarding the primary issues and a tendency to avoid conflict when responding to the issues at hand are inevitable in televised presidential debates.
+However, if we use Moral Foundation Theory as a guide (Graham et al., 2013; Haidt & Graham, 2007; Haidt & Joseph, 2004), those critiques could have been predictable.

 Moral Foundation Theory (MFT) offers an innovative tool to understand the formation of political attitudes (Clifford & Jerit, 2013; Graham et al., 2011; Weber & Federico, 2013).
 MFT posits that human beings construct moral virtues and meanings based on five innate moral foundations (ten dimensions total): care/harm, fairness/cheating, loyalty/betrayal, authority/subversion, and sanctity/degradation.
 It has been found that conservatives and liberals have different configurations of, or sensitivities to, the five foundations (Graham et al., 2013; Haidt & Graham, 2007; Haidt & Joseph, 2004).
 Accordingly, “conservatives and liberals have a hard time seeing eye-to-eye” (Clifford & Jerit, 2013, p.
 658).
 In other words, people with different moral foundation configurations (such as conservatives and liberals) may not understand each other very well.
-This same predicament would affect the debaters in presidential debates as well.
-They tend to talk past each other rather than to each other because of their moral divergence, that is to say their differing moral judgment as determined by moral foundation configurations.
+Therefore, presidential debaters may have been talking past each other rather than to each other because of their different moral judgments – moral divergence.